segmentio/terraform-provider-segment/docs/resources/destination.md

 - `enabled` (Boolean)
 - `metadata` (Attributes) (see [below for nested schema](#nestedatt--metadata))
 - `settings` (String) The settings associated with the Destination.
+Only settings included in the configuration will be managed by Terraform.
 - `source_id` (String)

 ### Optional